 Trade Most Popular Indices on Mitrade: EU50/ FR40/ NAS100/ AUS200/ US30/ UK100/ HK50 and others.

-Index trading takes place on many different indexes throughout the world.
-But the most popular with retail traders are the major world indices: Nasdaq 100, SP500, US30, Aus200, DAX, and the UK100.
+Index trading takes place on many different indexes throughout the world, but the most popular with retail traders are the major world indices: Nasdaq 100, SP500, US30, Aus200, and DAX.

 ★ SPX 500